Lithium strengthens cells in the brain.

 One thing he played around with was lithium ion.
 He found lithium ion had a calming effect and surmised it may have the same effect on humans.

 He took a little himself and experienced the same effect, so went on to give it to patients and the rest, as they say, is history.

-Note: lithium was used in psychiatry before this discovery by Dr. Cade and after his discovery the new ‘miracle drug’ (but of course, only miracles create ninjas you know…) caused many patient deaths due to toxicity.
-It was banned from use in the U.S. until 1970.
+Note: lithium was used in psychiatry before this discovery by Dr. Cade and after his discovery the new miracle drug (but of course, only miracles create ninjas you know…) caused many patient deaths due to toxicity.
 Source: John Cade.

 Does Lithium Strengthen Brain Cells?